alexharri/website/posts/encoding-declension.md

 Þórður
 ```

-There are, in fact, 88 approved Icelandic names with this exact pattern of declension, and they all end with _"ður"_, _"dur"_ or "_tur_".
+There are, in fact, 88 approved Icelandic names with this exact pattern of declension, and they all end with _"dur"_, _"tur"_ or "_ður_".

 The naive approach, then, would be to implement a <Ts method>getFormsEncoding</Ts> function that encodes these patterns: